BlueAndi/Pixelix/doc/REST.md

 ### Endpoint `<base-uri>`/display/slots
 Get the max. number of slots and the current installed plugins.
 The plugins are listed in the ascending order of the slots.
-If a slot is empty, "empty" will be shown at the corresponding place.
+If a slot is empty, "" will be shown at the corresponding place.

 Detail:
 * Method: GET